bsraya/nthu_software_studio_2017_hw/README.md

 # SoftwareStudio

-This repository includes all of the labs that i have done
+This repository includes all of the labs that i have done.